kamranahmedse/itomate/readme.md

 ## Layouts
-The parameter `position` in each pane is required and allows you to configure how the layout looks like.
-The position value has the format below:
+The parameter `position` in each pane decides where each of the window panes will be displayed.
+The position value has the format below

 ```shell
 x / y – both x and y are required parameters